johnmcfarlane/cnl/README.md

 The Compositional Numeric Library (CNL) is a C++ library of fixed-precision numeric classes which enhance integers to deliver safer, simpler, cheaper arithmetic types.
 Documentation can be found [here](http://johnmcfarlane.github.io/cnl/).
+You can try out CNL on Compiler Explorer [here](https://godbolt.org/z/vzdvYzeqW).

 CNL is particularly well-suited to: